rittenlabs/terraform-honeycomb-refinery/README.md

 We expect that you will already have a VPC and Subnet created where these instances will be instantiated.
 You will also need to have two secrets created in advance containing Honeycomb API keys.

+This module provides two bare bones files for config and rules to be used with Refinery.
+The config.yaml file in particular requires the identifier in peer management be set to `$INSTANCE_IP` in order to enable scaling.
+We allow you to pass your own files here, but you will need to follow this convention to avoid issues with scaling.

 ## Compatibility

 This module is meant for use with Terraform 0.13+ and tested using Terraform 1.0+.
 If you find incompatibilities using Terraform >=0.13, please open an issue.